 - The Board reviews and approves each business unit's annual plan and budgets before the start of each fiscal year.
 These annual plans and budgets include the determination of bonus pools although the allocation to individuals does not take place.
-Each quarter the annual plans and budgets (included bonus pools) are monitored and updated quarterly by corporate management, if business conditions require it, and reported to the Board. - The Corporation now has employment contracts for all NEOs except the CEO and the VP & General Manager of the Castool group.
-These employment contracts are approved by the HRC Committee, and incorporate in detail all the terms of compensation.
-The CEO's bonus is documented, determined by formula and capped at \$1.5 million as previously discussed herein (see "Elements of Compensation" above).

-- Bonuses for NEOs other than the CEO are negotiated in the employment contract as a specific percentage of the fiscal year's pre-tax profits and the size of each business unit's bonus pool is capped.
+Each quarter the annual plans and budgets (included bonus pools) are monitored and updated quarterly by corporate management, if business conditions require it, and reported to the Board - The Corporation now has employment contracts for all NEOs except the Executive Chairman and the VP & General Manager of the Castool group.
+These employment contracts are approved by the HRC Committee and incorporate in detail all the terms of compensation.
+The CEO's bonus is documented, determined by formula and, combined with the bonus of the Executive Chairman, is capped at \$2.0 million as previously discussed herein (see "Elements of Compensation" above). - Bonuses for NEOs other than the Executive Chairman are set out in the employment contracts as a specific percentage of the fiscal year's pre-tax profits and the size of each business unit's bonus pool is capped.
 Also, at the individual NEO level there are caps no higher than 125% of base pay for all NEOs (other than the CEO); the negotiated percentages do not fluctuate, although the amount of bonus will fluctuate as profits and net investment fluctuate.
 The underlying objective of such bonus structure (including of executive officers, and for divisional general managers) is to encourage entrepreneurial management behavior and to link an officer's compensation to the profitability of the operations over which he or she is responsible.
-As profitability of the division or plant increases or decreases, so will such person's bonus. - All equity based awards (for executives and non-executives) are approved by the HRC Committee and the Board of Directors; where not included in an employment contract, equity compensation is based on performance and is discretionary (as described above). - The HRC Committee has delegated employment contract negotiations for its vice-presidents and general managers to the CEO and COO, using the same principles as utilized by the HRC Committee and all base salary and bonus awards and employment contracts are approved by the HRC Committee. - In 2018 all those executive contracts that required renewal, were updated and reviewed by the HRC Committee.
+As profitability of the division or plant increases or decreases, so will such person's bonus. - All equity-based awards (for executives and non-executives) are approved by the HRC Committee and the Board of Directors; where not included in an employment contract, equity compensation is based on performance and is discretionary (as described above). - The HRC Committee has delegated employment contract negotiations for its vice-presidents and general managers to the Executive Chairman and CEO, using the same principles as utilized by the HRC Committee and all base salary and bonus awards and employment contracts are approved by the HRC Committee. - In 2019 all those executive contracts that required renewal, were updated and reviewed by the HRC Committee.
 The Corporation does not have firm share ownership requirements for its NEOs; however, historically NEO share ownership is relatively high.
 The Corporation does not explicitly prohibit hedging of Exco shares and share based compensation awards, however, no NEO has entered into such arrangements in the past and none exist at the present time. - The Corporation's long term incentive program includes options which vest over time (or a significant portion of which vest over time).
 This ensures that executives remain exposed to the risks of their decisions and vesting periods align with risk realization periods.
 The trading of Common Shares, whether obtained through option exercise or otherwise, is subject to specified black-out periods. - The Audit Committee and Board of Directors are responsible for assessing and monitoring the Corporation's financial and enterprise risks.
-Accordingly, the Audit Committee has two members who are former partners with a national accounting firm with extensive and detailed knowledge of financial reporting and recent trends in both IFRS and accounting for the hedging of risk. - The HRC Committee in some cases and the Board retains, in appropriate circumstances, the discretion to adjust annual incentive payments to take into account unexpected events.
+Accordingly, the Audit Committee has one member who is a former partner with a national accounting firm with extensive and detailed knowledge of financial reporting and recent trends in both IFRS and accounting for the hedging of risk. - The HRC Committee in some cases and the Board retains, in appropriate circumstances, the discretion to adjust annual incentive payments to take into account unexpected events.
 Where there are no pre-tax profits, no bonuses are payable to NEOs.